You are here

 Matthew Miller, a senior accounting and finance major, and Joan Bradbury, a junior social work major, were selected to attend The Harrisburg Internship Semester (THIS) program.
 Miller will attend in the fall, while Bradbury is slated for the spring.

 The program is a 15-week internship sponsored by the Pennsylvania State System of Higher Education, providing students an opportunity to work in all areas of state government for a full semester.
-Contact Sheng Ding by e-mail or visit the Web site for more information.
+Contact Sheng Ding by e-mail for more information.

 Marketing Association showcases its talent